North Shore vs South of Fraser — Buyer Comparison Guide

 North Shore: Lynn Valley or Edgemont Village (SD 44) — direct trail access, ski-hill weekend logistics, SeaBus or bridge commute

-South of Fraser: Generally a poor fit; SoF prioritizes flat lot + Highway 1 access + future SLS SkyTrain over alpine-recreation proximity
+South of Fraser: Generally a poor fit; the South of Fraser is built around flat lots, Highway 1 access, and the future Surrey-Langley SkyTrain rather than alpine-recreation proximity

 Lean: North Shore